cocka/dc-cmdb/README.md

-# dc-cmdb
+# dc-project
-Part of the project that deals with the CMDB
+Project that deals with automatic personal deploys